Azure/azure-powershell/src/Blueprint/Blueprint/help/Export-AzBlueprintWithArtifact.md

 # Export-AzBlueprintWithArtifact

 ## SYNOPSIS
-Export specified blueprint to the specified output location as a JSON file.
+Export specified blueprint definition to the specified output location as a JSON file.

 ## SYNTAX